AbdulMuneebSyed/Sorting-visualizer/README.md

 - Visual representation of sorting algorithms
 - Multiple sorting algorithms implemented
+- Input array size
+- set speed for the visuals

 ## Demo

 You can check out the live demo of the Sorting Visualizer [here](https://abdulmuneebsyed.github.io/Sorting-visualizer/).